Adam4lexander/Spoke/Docs/03_Effect.md

 }
 ```

+Let's walk through the most important builder methods, starting with ownership.

 ---

-### Use
+### `Use`

-Many of the methods are prefixed with 'Use'.
+Most builder methods in Spoke are prefixed with `Use`.
+This isn't just naming convention — it reflects the system’s **ownership model**.

 The most fundamental of these is:

 `T Use<T>(T disposable) where T : IDisposable;`

-In Spoke the word 'Use' has a precise meaning.
-It means that the `Effect` should take ownership of an object that implements `IDisposable`.
-That object becomes a **child** of the `Effect`, and when the `Effect` is disposed the child will be disposed too.
+When you `Use(...)` something, you're saying:
+_“This effect now owns this resource.
+Dispose it when I unmount.”_

 ```csharp
 public class MyBehaviour : SpokeBehaviour {